MariamDghaim/Second-Home-Work/README.md

-# => SECOND HOME WORK:
+# - SECOND HOME WORK:
+### -- Writing Bash Scripts!

-- QUESTION 1:
+- **QUESTION 1:**
--- a bash script that collects two numbers from the user and then prints a message  if these two numbers are smaller or greater than 100.
+> > a bash script that collects two numbers from the user and then prints a message  if these two numbers are smaller or greater than 100.

 ```sh
 #!/bin/bash